zeroluck/docs/sources/cluster/index.md

 ### Csync2 installation

-Please follow steps provided in next articles to install csync2 on both nodes: [Ubuntu 14.x](./csync-installation.md), [CentOS 6.x](./csync-installation.md), [CentOS 7.x](./csync-installation.md).
+Please follow steps provided in next articles to install csync2 on both nodes: [Ubuntu 14.x](./csync-installation.md#ubuntu-14x), [CentOS 6.x](./csync-installation.md#centos-6x), [CentOS 7.x](./csync-installation.md#centos-7x).

 ### Csync2 Configuration for host-1

 1. Log into Gluu-Server container

-2. Install epel-release-latest by running `rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-6.noarch.rpm`

-3. Install `csync2` package by running `yum install csync2`

-4. Generate `csync2` private key by running `csync2 -k csync2.key` and put it into `/etc/csync2/csync2.key` file
+2. Generate `csync2` private key by running `csync2 -k csync2.key` and put it into `/etc/csync2/csync2.key` file

-5. Copy the private key to `host-2` and put it into the same file there
+3. Copy the private key to `host-2` and put it into the same file there

-6. Generate certificate/key pair that will be used to establish SSL protection layer for incoming connections by running next commands on <code>host-1</code> (location of the files and their names are hardcoded into executable).
+4. Generate certificate/key pair that will be used to establish SSL protection layer for incoming connections by running next commands on <code>host-1</code> (location of the files and their names are hardcoded into executable).
 Don't fill any fields, just hit `Enter` accepting default values:

 ```
 openssl genrsa -out /etc/csync2_ssl_key.pem 1024